 Jenny studied system dynamics at MIT Sloan School of Management, received a doctorate in organizational behavior from Boston College, was a National Science Foundation Fellow, and received a B.A. in sociology from Harvard College.

-Demian Szyld, MD, EdM is the Senior Director of the Institute for Medical Simulation – the Faculty Development Program at the Center for Medical Simulation.
-He practices Emergency Medicine at the Brigham and Women’s Hospital (BWH) and is a Lecturer at Harvard Medical School.
+Demian Szyld, MD, EdM is a faculty member at the Center for Medical Simulation.
+He is the Director of Innovation in Education and an Emergency Physician at the Boston Medical Center (BMC).
 Demian trained in Emergency Medicine at the University of Pennsylvania and was the first Simulation and Education Fellow at the STRATUS Simulation Center at BWH.
 During that time he completed a Masters in Education at the Harvard Graduate School of Education.
 From 2011 to 2016 he was the Medical Director of NYSIM, the simulation center of the NYU School of Medicine and the City University of New York where he established a successful Fellowship.
 Dr. Szyld (pronounced “shield”) is actively involved in the Society for Simulation in Healthcare and has chaired the Formal Training Affinity Group, led the Affiliations Committee and served as an Accreditation Site Reviewer and completed a term on the Board of Directors (2016-2019).
 Demian grew up in Buenos Aires, Argentina and is fluent in Spanish and English.

 Laura is a graduate of Ithaca College, where she received her Bachelor of Arts in Biochemistry with a minor in Mathematics.
 She completed the Master of Instructional Design Program at the University of Massachusetts-Boston in 2012.
 Laura has prior experience in sales, marketing, customer service and technical writing.